Azure/cortana-intelligence-inventory-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 ## Scaling

+The architecture of this solution is designed to be scalable.
+Azure DataLake Store can scale throughput to support any size of analytic workload without redesigning your application or repartitioning your data at higher scale.
+Azure Batch, can also be scaled up to fit into heavier computation needs.

 ## Customization

+For solution customization, you can refer to the [Technical Deployment Guide](https://github.com/Azure/cortana-intelligence-resource-optimization) and [Manual Deployment Guide](https://github.com/Azure/cortana-intelligence-inventory-optimization/tree/master/Manual%20Deployment%20Guide) to gain an inside view of how the solution is built, the function of each component and access to all the source codes used in the demo solution

 ##### Disclaimer
 ©2016 Microsoft Corporation.
 All rights reserved.
 This information is provided "as-is" and may change without notice.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.
 Third party data was used to generate the solution.
 You are responsible for respecting the rights of others, including procuring and complying with relevant licenses in order to create similar datasets.